eudicots/Cactus/readme.md

 ### Enabling Plugins

 To enable a plugin for your site, change the file name from [PLUGIN].disabled.py to [PLUGIN].py.
-For an example of how to build a blog on top of Cactus, see [CactusBlog](https://github.com/koenbok/CactusBlog/)
+For an example of how to build a blog on top of Cactus, see CactusBlog in the [examples](https://github.com/koenbok/CactusExamples/)

 ### Deploying